 - Students must follow a Texarkana College degree plan.
-Only courses that apply to their declared degree plan at Texarkana College will be approved for benefits. - Students must provide an official transcript from all previously attended post-secondary schools by the end of the first semester.
+Only courses that apply to their declared degree plan at Texarkana College will be approved for benefits. - Students must provide an official transcript from all previously attended post-secondary schools.
 This includes non-accredited institutions and the student's military transcript (if not a spouse/dependent). - Students must notify the Texarkana College Veteran Services Advisor or representative upon registration each semester in order to request certification.
 Certification is not automatic. - Students should allow 4-6 weeks for processing paperwork by the Texarkana College Veteran Services representative and additional processing time for the VA Regional Office.